steveoc64/petstore/README.md

 ## Design Decisions - Docker

-There are a LOT of different options when building a docker container, from
+There are a LOT of different options when building a docker container, from including a full OS and building the app inside the container, through to a minimalist container.

-I have chosen a very simple and efficient setup with this project:
+I have chosen the minimalist approach with this project:

-- The Go binary, being statically linked, is the only object in the container.
+- The Go binary, being statically linked, is the only object needed in the container
 - The binary is named `entrypoint` in the container
 - To build the container, create a temp dir to place the contents in, and build from there
 - Set GOOS and GOARCH when building the entrypoint as the developer may be using something other